QuantumStillness/ThrivingRoots/food-safety-intelligence/README.md

 ## Overview

 The **Food Safety Intelligence** module extends ThrivingRoots' environmental intelligence capabilities into the realm of food safety.
-Using the **Mindful Ingredient Safety Standard (MISS)** framework, this module provides workers and consumers with workplace-style safety information about food ingredients and contaminants.
+Using the **Mindful Substance Data Series (MSDS)** framework, this module provides workers and consumers with workplace-style safety information about food ingredients and contaminants.

 ### Mission